geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Chenyu** [00:03:32]
 Okay.
-Uh, I moved the big graph and lazy buffer to the first point.
+Uh, I moved the big graph and LazyBuffer to the first point.
 So, uh, Qazalin can you?

 **Qazalin** [00:03:40]